Huddly/huddly-storybook/README.md

 ## How to use

-Here are some examples of how to use the components in your app.
+Here are some examples of how to use the components in your app.\
-You can find more examples in [Storybook](https://storybook-huddly.azurewebsites.net/).
+You can find all the components and more examples in [Storybook](https://storybook-huddly.azurewebsites.net/).

 ### Button example: